Configuring a Non-Triggering Workflow Action

 3. Click Apply.

-• If subsequent nodes exist, a warning message appears, stating that the asset change propagates to all subsequent actions in the same path.
+• If subsequent nodes exist, a warning message appears, stating that the asset change will propagate to all subsequent actions in the same path.

 • Click Change Asset to confirm.

-• 'Custom' precedes the name of the new asset.
+• The name of the new asset is preceded by 'Custom'.

 Running Action on Resolved Assets from Previous Nodes